TV Dinners (song)

 "TV Dinners" is a song by American band ZZ Top from their 1983 album Eliminator.
 It was produced by band manager Bill Ham, and recorded and mixed by Terry Manning.
-The song is a simple, beat-driven tune with lyrics about pre-packaged, oven-ready meals.
+The song is a simple, beat-driven and tongue-in-cheek tune with lyrics about pre-packaged, oven-ready meals, implying that these servings of industrially processed foods are standard cuisine for lonely and culinarily challenged unpartnered gentlemen.
 Promoted for radio play in the US, and released commercially as a single in the UK, it reached number 38 on the Billboard Top Rock Tracks chart.
 Robert Palmer recorded "TV Dinners" for his 2003 album Drive.

 Recording

 Guitarist Billy Gibbons once said he played a 1955 Gretsch Roundup while recording "TV Dinners".
 He also told Dean Zelinsky that he played a burgundy Dean ML throughout the recording of Eliminator.
 Longtime ZZ Top recording engineer Terry Manning told an online forum of professional sound engineers that Gibbons alternated between two Dean Guitars for the great majority of the album, including "98% of all guitar on this album, whether lead or rhythm".